Saint-Gobain Site Investigation History

 Site Investigation Activities

 NHDES received two reports in 2019 prepared by Golder Associates, Inc. on behalf of Saint-Gobain that summarized results of investigation activities at the Saint-Gobain facility that are the subject of a NHDES Comment Letter dated June 16, 2020.
 The Report on 2018 Stormwater and Surface Water Activities (Volume 1 and Volume 2), dated March 15, 2019, is focused on the results of stormwater and surface water sampling conducted in 2018, as well as investigation and repair of elements of the stormwater conveyance system.
 The Site Investigation Report, dated April 19, 2019, presents the results and findings of the site investigation.
 A Supplemental Site Investigation Report that summarizes additional investigation activities and presents a screening of potential remedial alternatives was submitted to NHDES on October 14, 2020.
-NHDES is completing a review of this document and comments will be presented in a letter to Saint-Gobain.
+A supplemental stormwater and surface water sampling event was completed in 2022 following installation and operation of the RTO at the facility.
 Additional site investigation documents are available to the public on NHDES’ OneStop webpage.

 Site investigation work conducted at or adjacent to the facility includes, but is not limited to: